alimate/errors-spring-boot-starter/README.md

    result payload will not have `"arguments"` element.
  - `ALWAYS` - the `"arguments"` element is always present in payload, even when the error has no arguments.
    In that case empty map will be provided: `"arguments": {}`.

+Checkout [here](EXPOSED-ARGS-md) for more detail on how we expose arguments for different exception categories.

 #### Named Arguments Interpolation
 You can use either positional or named argument placeholders in message templates.
 Given: